racket/rhombus/resources/plan.md

 approves the language for direct support, then the project fails.

-Phase 4: Transition (years)
+Phase 4: Production (years)
 -------------------

-GOAL AND OUTPUT: Unified distribution and presentation for the new language and the existing Racket ecosystem.
+GOAL AND OUTPUT: Unified distribution and presentation for the new language, possibly prominently branded in the Racket ecosystem.

 PROCESS: If Rhombus is likely to appeal to a large number of people, the team will make adjustments to the existing Racket infrastructure: